farhatamannaislam/Portfolio3/README.md

 ## Add Service

-If the user selects Add Service by pressing '1' in keyboard he/she will be asked to enter a service detail.
+If the user selects Add Service by pressing '1' in keyboard and hitting enter he/she will be asked to enter a service detail.
 The service should be a description between 0 to 50 Character and not a digit.
 Service Can not be left empty.

 <img alt="Service Description Validation " src="docs/readme_images/servicedescription_validation.png">